Patti LaBelle: Crossover success (1984–2009)

-In 2006, she released her first gospel album, The Gospel According to Patti LaBelle on the Bungalo label, the album later peaking at number one on Billboard's gospel chart.
+In 2006, she released her first gospel album, The Gospel According to Patti LaBelle on the Bungalo label, reaching number one on Billboard's gospel chart.
 LaBelle also released the book, Patti's Pearls, during this period.
 In 2007, the World Music Awards recognized her years in the music business by awarding her the Legend Award.
 She returned to Def Jam in 2007 and released her second holiday album, Miss Patti's Christmas.
 In 2008, LaBelle briefly reunited with Nona Hendryx and Sarah Dash as Labelle on the group's first new album in more than 30 years, Back to Now.